-- The middle ear is made up of three small bones, the malleus (hammer), incus (anvil), and the stapes (stirrup).
+Middle ear is made up of three small bones, the malleus (hammer), incus (anvil), and the stapes (stirrup).
 The middle ear receives the sound waves from the external ear and, in turn, transfers them to the inner ear.

-- The inner ear is made up of the spiral-shaped cochlea (a hearing apparatus) and the vestibular system (a balance apparatus).
+Inner ear is made up of the spiral-shaped cochlea (a hearing apparatus) and the vestibular system (a balance apparatus).
 The inner ear contains an organ called the labyrinth, which is a significant part of the vestibular system.

 There are two primary components of the vestibular system, which includes the peripheral system (the inner ear and pathways to the brainstem) and the central system (the brain and brainstem).

 The peripheral vestibular system is the non-auditory portion of the inner ear that contains three semicircular canals, two otolithic organs within the vestibule, and cranial nerve VIII.

 Three semicircular canals detect angular motion of the head in this way: when the head is rotated, it causes fluid in the semicircular canals, called endolymph, to move through the canals and into an enlarged area called the ampulla.
 According to Neuroscientifically Challenged, the ampulla contains hair cells.
 These hair cells, called stereocilia, are stimulated by the moving fluid, and this stimulation causes angular movement and bending of the stereocilia.
 Then neurotransmitters transfer information to cranial nerve VIII.
 The hair cells are the sensory receptors of the vestibular system.